Data Centers in Nanshan

 Natural Disaster Risk

-Nanshan has a Low overall risk profile, with an INFORM Risk score of 3.0 out of 10 as of September 2025.
-The primary environmental threats are meteorological.
+Nanshan has a low overall risk profile for natural disasters, with an INFORM Risk score of 3 out of 10 as of September 2025.
+However, its coastal location means specific hazards should be factored into infrastructure planning.

 - River Flood: Score 9.3